quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Using only the BXDs with *B* haplotypes at the *Mutyh* mutator locus, we did not observe any genome-wide significant peaks.
 But using the BXDs with *D* haplotypes at the same locus, we identified a cosine distance peak on chromosome 6 (Figure {@fig:figure-three}B; maximum distance of X at marker rsYYYYY; position 133.2 Mbp in mm10 coordinates).
 We queried the region underneath this peak and discovered two genes annotated with the Gene Ontology term "DNA repair": *Setmar*, a protein with histone methyltransferase and transposase activity, and remarkably, *Ogg1*.
 The latter encodes a key member of the base-exision repair response to oxidative DNA damage, a pathway that also includes *Mutyh* and a related gene, *Mth1*.
 Both *Setmar* and *Ogg1* harbor nonsynonymous differences between *D* and *B* haplotypes (Table {@tbl:table-one}).

-Table: Summary of nonsynonymous differences between *D* and *B* haplotypes in DNA repair genes at the mutator locus on chromosome 6.{#tbl:table-one}

 | Gene name | Amino acid change | Position in GRCm38/mm10 coordinates |
 |----------|----------|----------|
 | *Ogg1* | p.Ala95Thr | chr6: |
 | *Setmar* | p.XY | chr6: |
 | *Setmar* | p.XY | chr6: |

+Table: Summary of nonsynonymous differences between *D* and *B* haplotypes in DNA repair genes at the mutator locus on chromosome 6. {#tbl:table-one}

 ### Evidence of epistasis between germline mutator alleles